elalish/manifold/README.md

 This is a modern C++ library that Github's CI verifies builds and runs on a variety of platforms.
 Additionally, we build bindings for JavaScript ([manifold-3d](https://www.npmjs.com/package/manifold-3d) on npm), Python, and C to make this library more portable and easy to use.

-We have only four core dependencies, making use of submodules to ensure compatibility:
+We have four core dependencies, making use of submodules to ensure compatibility:
 - `graphlite`: connected components algorithm
 - `Clipper2`: provides our 2D subsystem
 - `GLM`: a compact vector library